Retracting a Resignation

 Picture the following scenario, which may be all too familiar for many in today’s fast-paced and stressful workplace: you find yourself growing continuously unhappy at work – perhaps as a result of a difficult boss, having to meet unrealistic deadlines, inadequate pay, or the overall feeling that you are under-appreciated.
 Then, you have one of those days where enough is enough and, in the heat of the moment, you say those two words you have dreamt about saying to your employer for months – “I quit”.

 While at first you may feel proud of your sudden act of bravado, you may quickly realize that you made a huge mistake – you do not have another job lined up, you have a family to support, and you are now not entitled to any severance pay or Employment Insurance benefits.
-Does an employee have the ability to retract a resignation once it is made?
+Does an employee in Ontario or British Columbia have the ability to retract a resignation once it is made?

 In the above scenario, the answer is likely yes.